Minnesota First-Time Home Buying Assistance Programs & Grants for 2023

 2. Minnesota Housing: Down Payment and Closing Cost Loans

 Minnesota Housing can also help with down payment and closing costs through a loan that is available along with the Start Up loan.
-The monthly payment loan option is available up to $17,000 and is fully amortized over 10 years.
+The monthly payment loan option is available up to $18,000.

 There is also an interest-free deferred payment loan option, with repayment due if you move, sell the home, refinance, or pay off your first loan.

-As you are weighing your home-buying options, this mortgage calculator can help you determine what your monthly payments will be.
+As you are weighing your home-buying options, consider using an online mortgage calculator to help you determine what your monthly payments will be.

 How to Apply to Minnesota Programs for First-Time Homebuyers